Review | ‘Spiritfarer’: A beautiful adventure about serenity and compassion in the wake of death

 But it’s also just plainly satisfying to bring these characters happiness once you begin to care for them.
 Nothing makes Atul, a flute-playing frog, happier than some tasty grub or a hearty hug.
 His optimism is so infectious, it’s hard not to smile.

 Though many tasks can be repetitive, they’re at their best when they become multistep puzzles.
-Giving a character a blanket, for example, requires sheering a sheep and weaving together wool at a loom.
+Giving a character a blanket, for example, requires shearing sheep and weaving together wool at a loom.
 Or a specific meal, like french fries, means growing sunflowers and potatoes, crushing the sunflowers to soak out the oil, and then cooking the oil with potatoes in an oven.
 It may not always be clear exactly how to accomplish these requests, but it’s fun to break them down and figure out how one step leads to the next.

 Sometimes, however, these instances veer too far into obscure territory.
 I had no idea that planting a certain pack of seeds (which got lost in a large, unruly inventory system) would grant me a new passenger who grows out of the ground.
 Previously I found all other spirits by visiting islands.
 In this scenario, the game would benefit from a hint system or better instruction.